isomerpages/moe-spectrasec/_about-spectra/Our Shared Beliefs.md

 <li>
 <p>At Spectra, we care about keeping students healthy and happy so they can
 learn better.
-This means providing balanced nutrition, physical activities, and programs that support their mental and emotional health.</p>
+This means providing balanced nutrition, physical activities, and programmes that support their mental and emotional health.</p>
 </li>
 <li>
 <p>We work with parents to make sure students are cared for both at school